MissouriMRDT/RoveComm_CSharp/README.md

 ## RoveComm.Test

 This contains a quick and dirty sample app for testing RoveComm.
-To run it, open the solution and right click on the `RoveComm.Test` project.
-Select "Set As Startup Project".
-Then click the run button at the top and select `http`.
+To start it, run `dotnet run --project Rovecomm.Test` in the RoveComm_CSharp root directory.
+The app can then be accessed at `http://127.0.0.1:5185/` within any web browser.

+# Updating to Lastest Manifest Version
+The RoveComm Project can be updated to reflect the latest manifest version via the following steps:
+1. Update the main RoveComm submodule to the latest commit: `git submodule update --recursive --remote`
+2. Run the parser script to update the C# code: `python ./tools/parser.py`
+3. Commit and push your changes to the submodule and C# code to git.